MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-overview.md

 To configure DRAs for devices that are joined to an Active Directory domain, the following steps are required:

 1. Obtain a DRA certificate.
 The following key usage and enhanced key usage attributes are inspected by BitLocker before using the certificate.
-    1. If a key usage attribute is present, it must be one of the following:
+    1. If a key usage attribute is present, it must be either:
         - `CERT_DATA_ENCIPHERMENT_KEY_USAGE`
         - `CERT_KEY_AGREEMENT_KEY_USAGE`
         - `CERT_KEY_ENCIPHERMENT_KEY_USAGE`
-    1. If an enhanced key usage (EKU) attribute is present, it must be one of the following:
+    1. If an enhanced key usage (EKU) attribute is present, it must be either:
         - As specified in the policy setting, or the default `1.3.6.1.4.1.311.67.1.1`
         - Any EKU object identifier supported by your certification authority (CA)
 1. Add the DRA via group policy using the path: **Computer configuration** > **Policies** > **Windows Settings** > **Security Settings** > **Public Key Policies** > **BitLocker Drive Encryption**